 Role of government – allocation, distribution, stabilization.
 Welfare economics, externalities, public goods.
 Public choice theory.
 Government expenditures, cost-benefit analysis.
 Government finance, tax vs. debt financing, deficits and the public debt.
 Taxation theory, income, consumption and wealth taxes.
 Fiscal federalism, state and local government issues.
 Prerequisites: ECON 101 and ECON 102.

-This is a seminar course that is offered whenever a mutual interest in a more specialized topic in economics exists for a member of the faculty and a sufficient number of students.
-Prerequisite: Instructor’s consent.
+This is a seminar course offered whenever a mutual interest in a more specialized topic in economics exists for a member of the faculty and a sufficient number of students.
+Prerequisite: instructor’s consent.

 Individual study of an approved topic in economics under the direction of an economics faculty member.
 Permits faculty and students to explore together some subject of special or personal interest.
 Reading and tutorial discussion are required, written work is optional.
-Prerequisite: Instructor’s consent and approval of associate dean of social science.
+Prerequisite: instructor’s consent and approval of associate dean of social sciences.

 Qualified students may perform economics research projects under the supervision of an economics faculty member.
-Prerequisite: Instructor’s consent and approval of associate dean of social science.
+Prerequisite: instructor’s consent and approval of associate dean of social sciences.

 ECON 494 Internship

 Appropriate work experience with business firms or government agencies may be undertaken for course credit when directly related to the educational goals of the student.
-Prerequisite: Instructor’s consent and approval of associate dean of social science.
-At intervals.
+Prerequisite: instructor’s consent and approval of associate dean of social sciences.